LenweSaralonde/Musician/README.md

 -----------------
 Musician plays music files in **MIDI format**.
 MIDI files have a **.mid**, **.midi** or **.kar** extension and do not contain any sound like MP3s, but a sequence of notes.
 This is why a MIDI file sounds differently according to the software or musical instrument it's played on.

-You can find millions of MIDI files very easily by searching for *MIDI* + *music genre/title/etc.* on Google.
+💡 You can find millions of MIDI files very easily by searching for *MIDI* + *music genre/title/etc.* on Google.
 I also made a [selection of cool music files](https://www.dropbox.com/sh/6ypecquora72sne/AADAS0HnHS142bhpMNurRfX8a?dl=0) you can try with the add-on.

+⚠️ **Don't try to convert audio files such as MP3s or YouTube videos into MIDI**, the result will be disappointing.
+This is a tedious work that can only be done manually by experienced musicians.

 ### How to play a song